globallogicuki/qa-tech-test/README.md

 Each part of the challenge gets increasingly harder.
 The futher you progress the more we will be impressed.
 Complete as much as you can!
+Once you see that green tick you are done.

 ## Limitations
 There are no limitations set on this.
 If you are struggling to select elements you are free to edit the app source code where needed.